Bourtange: a Living Fortress

 Did you know that much of what is now the Netherlands was once ruled by Spain?

-In 1580, Prince Willem of Orange, who was leading the revolt against Spain, decided to try to disrupt those supply lines by building a series of forts along the border, on the few bits of sandy land that were passable among the marshes.
-While this effort did not succeed, and the Spanish did not recognize the Republic of the Seven United Provinces until 1648, the struggle remains a fascinating piece of Dutch history.
+In 1580, Prince Willem of Orange, who was leading the Dutch revolt against the Spanish forces, decided to try to disrupt those supply lines by building a series of forts along the border, on the few bits of sandy land that were passable among the marshes.
+This effort did not succeed, and the Spanish did not recognize the Republic of the Seven United Provinces until 1648.
+Nevertheless, the struggle remains a fascinating piece of Dutch history.

 One of those forts was the star-shaped fortress, Bourtange.
-It was extended in the following decades, mostly through re-channeling water, but gradually, since it was not needed once the war was over, it fell into disrepair.
+It blocked the only road in the area through what was once extensive marshland.
+The fortress was expanded in the following decades, mostly through re-channeling water for moats.
+Gradually though, since it was not needed once the war was over, it fell into disrepair.
 By 1681 all of the marshlands around it had dried up because local farmers had changed the water channels to drain land for farming.

-Eventually, from 1739-42, the fortress was made defensible again through a combination of digging moats and building earthen walls.
+Eventually, from 1739-42, the fortified town of Bourtange was made defensible again through a combination of digging moats and building earthen walls.
 The buildings inside the fort were also finished.

-In the following century, with changes in transportation and weaponry, Bourtange fell into disuse again as a fort, and was dismantled in 1850.
-It became a local farming village.
+In the following century, with changes in transportation and weaponry, Bourtange fell into disuse again as a fort.
+It was dismantled in 1850 and became a local farming village.

 In the latter half of the 20th century, the local municipality decided to rebuild the fort to its 1742 appearance in an effort to revive the local economy.
+They recognized the value of a charming fortified village to serve as a tourist attraction.
 Even the “wet horizon,” a marshy area originally intended for the defense of the fort, has been reconstructed for recreational use.

-Here are some other off-the-beaten-path sights in the Netherlands:
+Here are some other off-the-beaten-path sights in the northern Netherlands:

 Bourtange today